tvick90/counterbalance-public-api-docs/docs/Responses-and-Errors.md

 # Responses & Errors

 The API returns data in a variety of formats depending on the endpoint used.
 When exchanging non-binary data, the API accepts and returns JSON.

 The returned content will always be identified with a `Content-Type` header.

+## Common Object Properties
+Coming soon

 ## Status Codes

-All possible status codes are outlined below.
+The API returns standard HTTP status codes.
+All status codes used are outlined below.

 ### Success Responses